 While some people compare the fight against alternative taxi services to the movement for destroying machines in the 19th century, others see an attempt to skip the rules in this business model.
-The members of the Board for Business sent a clear signal on Wednesday that they don’t want to open the door to this business.
+The board members sent a clear signal on Wednesday that they don’t want to open the door to this business.

-The members of the board refused the suggestion from CSSD deputy Vaclav Zemek, which was meant to make the business easier for the alternative transporters.
+The board members refused the suggestion from CSSD deputy Vaclav Zemek, which was meant to make the business easier for the alternative transporters.

-Two separate groups are standing opposite to each other in this argument – the operators of classic cabs and applications which use the licensed cab drivers, like for example Liftago, on one side, while on the other side are companies like Uber or Taxify, that offer lifts by a car which is not driven by a licensed cab driver.
-The price advantage is logically on the side without the licence, because these services are offered as sharing, not a cab.
+Two separate groups are standing opposite to each other in this argument – the operators of classic cabs and applications which use the licensed cab drivers, like for example Liftago, on one side, while on the other side are companies like Uber or Taxify, that offer lifts by a car which a licensed cab driver does not drive.
+The price advantage is logically on the side without the licence because these services are offered as sharing, not a cab.

 Uber has been preliminary forbidden by the court in Brno (we have reported about it here).
 The Estonian company Taxify must not operate in Prague (more here).
 But Uber can operate there, which surprised Roman Sysel, the director of the Czech branch of Taxify: “It surprises us that is it possible for the same argument that the traditional taxi companies issued against Uber not long ago, and which was rejected, should be accepted now when they are trying it again against us.”